V-Sekai/manuals/decisions/20241218-firefly-proto-avatar.md

 ## The Benefits

-- Engaging Onboarding: Provides a fun and unique first experience for new users.
+- Engaging Onboarding: Provides a fun and unique first experience.
 - Community Building: The shared firefly experience fosters a sense of belonging and encourages interaction.
 - Gradual Introduction: Eases users into the concepts of avatar customization and the larger V-Sekai world.
 - Increased Retention: A captivating initial experience can improve user retention.